DariuszDepta/decision-tables-intro/README.md

 > complex decision processes.
 They provide a clear and concise way to document decision logic, making it easier to understand,
 > validate, and modify decision-making rules.
 Additionally, decision tables can aid in identifying redundancies,
 > inconsistencies, or gaps in decision logic.

+### Functional programming

+> Decision table is a **pure function**.
+>
+> As a **pure function**, decision table has the following characteristics:
+> - **Determinism**: Decision table always produces the same output for a given set of inputs, regardless of the external
+>   conditions or the state of the program.
+In other words, the output of decision table is solely determined by its
+>   input parameters, and it does not rely on any external state or side effects.
+> - **No Side Effects**: Decision table does not modify any state outside its scope, such as global variables,
+>   mutable data structures, or input/output streams.
+It does not perform any actions that could have observable
+>   effects beyond returning its output value.
+>
+> Decision tables are highly desirable in functional programming paradigms because they offer several advantages:
+> - **Referential Transparency**: Since decision tables always produce the same output for the same input,
+>   they can be replaced with their return values without changing the behavior of the program.
+>   This property simplifies reasoning about code and facilitates optimization.
+> - **Concurrency and Parallelism**: Decision tables are inherently thread-safe because they do not rely on shared mutable state.
+>   This makes it easier to write concurrent and parallel programs without worrying about race conditions or synchronization issues.
+> - **Testability**: Decision tables are easy to test, because their behavior is predictable and isolated.
+>   Unit tests can be written to verify the output of a decision table based on different input values,
+>   without needing complex setup or mocking.